NeoGeographyToolkit/StereoPipelineTest/README.txt

 A sample settings file is provided, named 'release_lunokhod1.conf'.
 This file has:

 1. The tests to run (wildcard expressions are accepted).
+It usually looks like: runDirs = ss*
 2. The machines to distribute the runs across (they must be accessible via ssh and share disk storage).
 3. How many processes to use on each machine (each process in turn uses multiple threads).
 4. Environmental variables, such as the path to the ASP executables.
+5. A list of tests and maximum error per test for each to pass.
+If a test is not listed here, it will still be run, but it will fail if the maximum error is > 0.

 Each test needs to be in its own directory.
 A test is executed by running the script 'run.sh' in that directory, which should create an